Zayox/Zayox/README.md

 # Amir MOUMEN

-I'm Amir, I'm 19yo and I live in France, I'm a developer.
+Hello my name is Amir, I'm 19yo and I live in France, I'm a developer.
 I really like to learn new languages and some frameworks like React and React Native, but I also work on Shopify and Wordpress.
 I enjoy everything related to UI, UX but I give a particular attention for everything related to back-end.
 Blockchain maximalist since 2017.